Skip to content

 );

-return VertexOutput(vec4f(pos[input.vertexIndex], 0.0, 1.0), uv[input.vertexIndex]);
+return Out(vec4f(pos[in.vertexIndex], 0.0, 1.0), uv[in.vertexIndex]);

-const mainFragment = tgpu['~unstable']
+const mainFragment = tgpu['~unstable'].fragmentFn({

-.fragmentFn({ in: { uv: d.vec2f }, out: d.vec4f })
+in: { uv: d.vec2f },

-return getGradientColor((input.uv[0] + input.uv[1]) / 2);
+return getGradientColor((in.uv[0] + in.uv[1]) / 2);

-.$uses({ getGradientColor });
+}`.$uses({ getGradientColor });

 Usage in pipelines